Engee documentation

 where

-• - vectors defining the transformer’s VAC, parameters values Voltage vector in RMS, v и Current vector in RMS, i respectively;
+• - vectors defining the transformer VAC, parameters Voltage vector in RMS, v and Current vector in RMS, i respectively;

-• - number of turns of the first winding, value of parameters Primary number of turns;
+• - number of turns of the first winding, the value of the parameters First winding number of turns;

-• - network frequency, parameter value System frequency.
+• - network frequency, value of the parameters System frequency.

 Ports